DebonairSM/eu-to-na-fila/docs/USE_CASES.md

 - Staff has access to management features:
   - Update ticket status
   - Remove customers from queue
-  - Adjust active barber count
-  - View analytics (if implemented)
+  - View analytics (Owner only)
-- Staff can return to display view via logout or dedicated button
+  - Manage barbers (Owner only)
+- Staff can toggle kiosk mode from management interface

 **Alternative Flow - Cancel**:
 - Staff clicks cancel button
-- Modal closes
-- Display view continues showing queue
+- Returns to previous page or home page

 **Security Notes**:
 - Password is transmitted over HTTPS only
 - Failed login attempts are rate-limited
 - Session expires after inactivity period
 - Token is stored securely (httpOnly cookie or secure localStorage)

-**UI Considerations**:
-- Modal should be large enough for touch input (tablet-friendly)
-- Clear visual distinction between display and login modes
-- Easy way to return to display view after managing queue
-- Consider "Display Mode" button in staff interface to return to public view

 ## Future Use Cases